Time's Up leader resigns after criticism about Cuomo ties

 Other advisers, though, said that it was a bad idea and the letter was never widely disseminated.

-Kaplan and Tina Tchen founded the Time’s Up Legal Defense Fund in 2018 to provide legal defense for sexual violence victims.
+Kaplan and Tina Tchen founded the Time’s Up Legal Defense Fund in 2018 to provide legal defense for sexual violence victims, and her role in advising the Cuomo administration stunned some of the group's supporters.

+Several of its past backers sent an open letter Monday demanding an independent, third-party investigation.
+It also called on Times Up to case “all partnerships” with and return any donations from individuals and corporations with active sexual assault or harassment allegations.

+“There is a consistent pattern of behavior where the decision-makers at TIME’S UP continue to align themselves with abusers at the expense of survivors,” the letter reads.
+“TIME’S UP should be ashamed.”

 Kaplan is an adjunct professor at Columbia University Law School and was a partner at Paul, Weiss, Rifkind, Wharton & Garrison before starting her own firm in 2017.